robots4life/angular-prettier-eslint/README.md

 ## 6.2 Create a Basic Prettier Ignore File

-You may also want to create a `.prettierignore` file to specify which files or folders **should not be formatted by Prettier**.
+You also want to create a `.prettierignore` file to specify which files or folders **should not be formatted by Prettier**.

 Create a new file `.prettierignore` in the project **root** directory, so the folder `app`.